fabric-testbed/teaching-materials/assignments/ExploringAnsible/README.md

  - To successfully run this notebook you should only need to run the code blocks in order from top to bottom
  - **Notes:** If your slice creation fails you can just try to specify a site in the second code block run them again. (you can get a site from "https://portal.fabric-testbed.net/" by looking at the map, use the name **outside** of the parenthesis and make sure the site chosen is up)

-### Webserver Notebook
+### Exploring Ansible Notebook
 - To successfully run this notebook you need to run the code blocks first (*Retrieve Slice*) and then follow the steps in (*Guided Experiment*):
     - Retrieve Slice: This step is not required but it will allow you to easily access the nodes in the slice you will use for the experiment.
 	- Guided Experiment: This is the Experiment, To complete this section just follow the provided instructions to complete the exercise.
-    - Assignment: you will answer questions and use what you learned to send codes to the server to see if you can get a responce out of the server.
-Lastly you will delete the slice to clear resources you used.
-    - **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted
+- **Notes:**
+	- Make sure you check your bash agent as it can lead to errors when adding a slice key
+	- make sure you accept the fingerprint for each node when you are asked with 'Yes', if you don't do this step you might get stuck in an infinite loop

 ## Additional Information
 - FABRIC Learn Website: If you encounter problems,questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/
 - FABRIC Teaching Material Github: <https://github.com/fabric-testbed/teaching-materials>
-- This assignment was originally written for the GENI network (<https://groups.geni.net/geni/wiki/WebServerExample>), but has been converted to run in FABRIC.
+- This assignment was originally written for the GENI network (<https://groups.geni.net/geni/wiki/GENIEducation/SampleAssignments/IPRouting/Procedure>), but has beeen converted to run in FABRIC.